itsmattei/Catch-Instagram-post-comments/README.md

-# Catch ‘em all Instagram post comments using ChromeDriver and Pandas dataframe
+# Catch all Instagram post comments using ChromeDriver and Pandas dataframe
 An easy way to convert Instagram public-posts into pandas dataframes using ChromeDriver

 Before you start, please check: